 On 5 July 2010, the Company announced an update on the phase 1 exploration program.
 The program consisted of a 12 hole, 4,856 metre reverse circulation ("RC") drilling program.
 The drilling program encountered substantial intersections of low grade gold, copper and molybdenum in a porphyry setting.
 Six drill holes intersected broad zones of gold copper molybdenum mineralization, characteristic of the targeted porphyry system.
 The best drill hole results, from RC10-BET10 intersected 276m from surface averaging 0.38g/t gold, 0.09% copper and 30ppm molybdenum including, also from surface, 72m at 0.66g/t gold, 0.13% copper and 40ppm molybdenum.
 Hole RC10-BET07 averaged 0.32g/t gold, 0.09% copper and 32ppm molybdenum over the entire 426m of the hole and included a better zone of 124m at 0.39g/t gold, 0.10% copper and 22ppm molybdenum from 260m down hole.
-Drill hole RC10-BET09 recorded two intersections, 90m from surface at 0.46g/t gold, 0.15% copper and 54ppm molybdenum.
+Drill hole RC10-BET09 recorded two intersections, 90m from surface at 0.46g/t gold, 0.15% copper and 54ppm molybdenum plus 64m from 216m down hole grading 0.41g/t gold, 0.11% copper and 25ppm molybdenum.
 Drill hole RC10-BET11 averaged 0.29g/t gold, 0.10% copper and 30ppm molybdenum for 424m from surface.

-Based upon the encouraging results from the 2010 Bethania exploration program, the Company believes that the drilling demonstrates significant presence of gold and copper in this large system warranting a next phase of exploration in 2011.
+Based upon the encouraging results from the 2010 Bethania exploration program, the Company believed that the drilling demonstrated significant presence of gold and copper in this large system warranting a next phase of exploration in 2011.

-The 2011 Bethania Project drilling program has been carried out in two stages.
-The first stage of exploration drilling included 7 diamond drill holes for a total of 2099 meters (April to June 2011).
+The 2011 Bethania Project drilling program was carried out in two stages.
+The first stage of exploration drilling included 7 diamond drill holes for a total of 2,099 metres (April to June 2011).
 The second stage of drilling, completed during October 2011, included 6 drill holes totalling 723 meters.
 Confirmation drilling in the mineralized zone drilled in 2010 was positive but drilling at other targets failed to intersect significant mineralization.
 Other targets have yet to be drill tested.